 Many new Tripawds members find us because they want pet prosthetic help.
 We’re glad they get here, so that we can provide them with the latest information in this new field.
-Artificial limbs for pets can greatly improve quality of life for the right candidates, which is why these next two Tripawds News Blog posts will focus on prosthetics for dogs and cats.
+Artificial limbs for pets can greatly improve quality of life for the right candidates.
+This is why these next two Tripawds News Blog posts will focus on pet prosthetic help for dogs and cats.

-In the first of our two-part series, pet prosthetic maker Jeremiah Uronis, a board certified orthotist/prosthetist for pets and founder of PawOpedic in Seattle, Washington, shares why it’s important to get good information before committing to a prosthetic for your Tripawd.
+In the first of our two-part series, you’ll meet pet prosthetic maker Jeremiah Uronis, a board certified orthotist/prosthetist for pets and founder of PawOpedic in Seattle, Washington.
+Jeremy shares why it’s important to get good information before committing to a prosthetic for your Tripawd.
 This is a must read if you are considering a prosthetic for your Tripawd.

 How the Internet Can Harm your Pet

 When I was younger, I spent a lot of time in the local library looking up information for school projects.
 Hunting down resources within the library was no small feat and could easily consume hours of your time.
 While there was no guarantee that the book you were looking for was actually sitting on the shelf where it was supposed to be, there was somewhat of an implicit guarantee that the information you were looking for was written by a knowledgeable author.
 Fast forward to today when most people likely never step into a library and have instant access to virtually limitless information, all with the push of a few buttons on their phone.
 Although the internet has allowed information sharing to proliferate like never before, it isn’t necessarily a good thing.